 Do I need an International Standard Book Number (ISBN)?

 No, an ISBN is recommended but not required for any book you are offering on the iBooks Store.
 An ISBN uniquely identifies the book and its current edition, and helps you to ensure that you are marketing the right book.
-The ISBN is also required for reporting your book's sales to industry reporting agencies and charting organizations.
+The ISBN is also required for reporting your book’s sales to industry reporting agencies and charting organisations.

 How do customers access the iBooks Store?